sylk80/tictactoe_team/NOTES.md

 -   ✅ Refactor mocking random numbers in the test
 -   ✅ Refactor winningconditions.step to use mocking utility
 -   ✅ Refactor gameflow.step to use mocking utility
--   Refactor the game step - to check for win once
+-   ✅ Refactor the gamestep - to check for win once
 -   Create win condition check method?
 -   UAT 2.2 - horizontal winning condition